-Exchange programs involve going abroad and enrolling with an NAU partner university as an exchange student.
+Go abroad and enroll with a NAU partner university!
 Exchange programs are exceptionally affordable and allow students to become part of a foreign university’s student body.

-There are two kinds of exchange programs: “Bilateral” exchanges and “ISEP” exchanges.
-Bilateral exchanges are marked with “(Exchange)” after the program name.
-ISEP Exchanges are marked by "ISEP-Exchange" in the program name.
+There are two kinds of exchange programs: “bilateral” exchanges and “ISEP” exchanges.

-For both program types, you pay your typical NAU tuition directly to NAU through your LOUIE account.
-Not only will most of your scholarships apply to exchanges, but this is the only type of program on which you can use your tuition waivers (including but not limited to: AIMS, Dean’s, President’s, EARP).
-Furthermore, for both programs, you will earn direct NAU credit, and your grades from abroad will count towards your GPA.
+For both program types, you pay regular NAU tuition directly to NAU.
+Most scholarships apply to exchanges and this is the only type of program on which you can use your tuition waivers and NAU scholarships (including but not limited to: AIMS, Dean’s, President’s, EARP).
+You will earn direct NAU credit and your grades from abroad will count towards your GPA.

-Faculty-led programs are designed and run by NAU faculty that teach about their field of expertise in relevant settings abroad.
+Faculty-led programs are run by NAU faculty for NAU students.
 While learning is done in classrooms abroad, NAU faculty often organize excursions that allow students to contextualize information discussed in the classroom.

 Loans, grants, and some non-NAU scholarships can be applied to faculty-led programs.
-Tuition waivers and NAU scholarships (including but not limited to: AIMS, Dean’s, President’s) cannot be used on these programs.
+Tuition waivers and NAU scholarships (including but not limited to: AIMS, Dean’s, President’s) cannot be used.
 EARPs can be applied to the tuition portion of faculty-led program charges.

-You can earn direct and/or transfer credit on these programs.
-Grades earned for direct credit will count towards your GPA, grades earned for transfer credit will not count towards your GPA.
+Direct and/or transfer credit on these programs.
+Direct credit classes will count towards your GPA and transfer credit will not count towards your GPA.

 Loans, grants, and some non-NAU scholarships can be applied to provider programs.
 Tuition waivers and NAU scholarships (including but not limited to: AIMS, Dean’s, President’s, EARP) cannot be used on these programs.

-Transfer credit is awarded for course work, and grades from abroad do not count towards your GPA.
+Transfer credit - grades do not count towards GPA.

 How foreign grades apply to the U.S. grade scale can be seen here.